 As far as what to do before a tsunami threatens, READY.GOV has a Tsunami Awareness Page with helpful hints.
 NOAA provides several useful documents, including a Tsunami Zone PDF (see below) and Tsunami Web page.

-Everyone - regardless of where they live - needs an appropriate disaster plan, just as everyone should have a good first aid kit, a `bug-out bag’, and sufficient emergency supplies to last a bare minimum of 72 hours.
+Everyone needs an appropriate family disaster plan, just as everyone should have a good first aid kit, an Emergency NOAA Weather radio, a `bug-out bag’, and sufficient emergency supplies to last a bare minimum of 72 hours.

 As the graphic above from NOAA advises, people should consider maintaining a 2-week supply of supplies in their home.
 A topic I address in When 72 Hours Isn’t Enough.